CHAPEL STREET PRECINCT LEADS THE WAY WITH NEW SOCIAL DISTANCING PROTOCOLS

 Mirror Mike | Casa Amuk (Prahran)

 “I’m perpetually impressed by the resilience and innovation our Chapel Street Precinct businesses have shown over the last few exceptionally difficult months.
 Although there is devastation, there are positive sentiments.
 I have had a front-row seat to the grace and camaraderie different traders have shown each other while some endure their worst financial period yet.
-Now we ask our community to do ‘their bit’ to help stop the spread and a second COVID-19 wave,” said Ms. Chrissie Maus (Chapel Street Precinct General Manager)
+Now we ask our community to do ‘their bit’ to help stop the spread,” said Ms. Chrissie Maus (Chapel Street Precinct General Manager)

 As we build a COVIDSafe Australia, everyone must continue to practise physical distancing and good hygiene, and stay at home if you are sick.

-CSPA HAS OUTLINED THE STANDARDS SHOPPING-SOCIAL DISTANCING STYLE AS:
+CSPA HAS OUTLINED THE STANDARD SHOPPING-SOCIAL DISTANCING STYLE AS:

-- keep 1.5 meters away from others wherever possible
+- keep 1.5 metres away from others wherever possible

 - avoid physical greetings such as handshaking, hugs and kisses